ai-free:~$ sudo tcpdump -i any -w google_tracking.pcap 'host google.com'

 Get Our Complete Escape Guide#

 Ready to break free from Google’s surveillance?
-Download our AI Surveillance Escape Kit with:
+Download the free AI Surveillance Escape Kit with:

 • Complete degoogling checklist